-Dr. Fang Fang is Professor of Psychology, Dean of the School of Psychological and Cognitive Sciences, Director of Beijing Key Laboratory of Behavior and Mental Health, and Executive Associate Director of the IDG/McGovern Institute for Brain Research at Peking University.
+Dr. Fang Fang is Professor of Psychology, Dean of the School of Psychological and Cognitive Sciences, Director of the Office of Academic Development, and Executive Associate Director of the IDG/McGovern Institute for Brain Research at Peking University.
 He obtained a Ph.D. in Cognitive and Biological Psychology at the University of Minnesota in 2006, and was a Postdoctoral Research Associate between 2006 and 2007.
-His research seeks to understand the neural mechanisms of visual and cognitive processes by combining neuroimaging, brain stimulation, psychophysics, and computational modeling.
+His research seeks to understand the neural mechanisms of visual and cognitive processes by combining neuroimaging, brain stimulation, psychophysics, computational modeling, and human genetics.
 Topics under investigation include visual learning and adaptation, visual attention and awareness, object and face perception, perceptual grouping, contextual modulation.
 He received the Young Investigaor Award: Basic Science from the International Union of Psychological Science (IUPsyS) in 2016 and was elected as a Fellow of the Association for Psychological Science (APS) in 2018.
 He currently serves on the editorial board for Current Biology, Experimental Brain Research, and Science China: Life Sciences.

 List of Publications (* corresponding author)